Reviewed by Physician Ho Li Ying

 If your answers are mostly A’s: You might be experiencing temporary irregularity

 You may be experiencing some hormonal changes that are causing your irregular periods.
 This can happen in early puberty, for example, when your body is still adjusting.
-Or if
+Or if you are in your forties to early fifties, and experiencing other symptoms of perimenopause or menopause.

 In early pregnancy, your body may take time to stop menstruating.
 On the other hand, if you’re trying to prevent pregnancy by using hormonal birth control methods such as the pill, patch, or hormonal IUD, your irregular periods could be a sign that your body is slowly adjusting to the synthetic hormones.